-

 Mass Every morning at approximately 9:00AM

-Walking day starts after Mass (we do get Non Catholic pilgrims who opt not to attend Mass) AM walk is usually 3 hours long.
+Walking day starts after Mass (we do have Non-Catholic pilgrims who opt not to attend Mass) The morning walk is usually 3 hours long.

 Buen Camino!